vaishnavi20042003/Week_5_Assignment/README.md

-👥 people.sql — Sample Schema for Demo Purposes
+👥 customer.sql — Sample Schema for Demo Purposes
 Includes SQL for creating and populating a basic People table used in multiple demos.

 To use:

-SOURCE people.sql;
+SOURCE customer.sql;
 📌 Perfect for setting up a quick test or example run.